Framework

 The trust anchor now issues identity proofs to other people.
 As each new person joins, they receive the exact same rights — they earn FairShares at the same rate, and can allocate trust on anyone's competence.
 The bootstrap phase runs under the same laws as the mature network: equal income, equal burn, equal governance weight.
 There is no early-adopter advantage — the economics guarantee that initial participants converge to the same standing as everyone else.

-After the first governance cycle (~4 months), something important happens: the community itself starts deciding who gets to verify new humans.
+Once initial verifications have matured (~30 days), something important happens: the community itself starts deciding who gets to verify new humans.
 Each person's attestation power is proportional to the trust others place in them:

 Attestation Power = √ trustScoreFromOne + √ trustScoreFromTwo + ...